 The condition calculation determines the overall condition of asset failure.
 The analytic can become a documented approach to determining capital priorities.
 A municipality could than compare priorities across asset types and categories.
-The City will be introducing some condition assessments based on analytics, to supplement professional judgement.
+The City will be introducing some age based and/or assessment based condition analytics, to supplement professional judgement.